As a customer service manager, you can work in a number of industries, managing teams and delivering customer driven targets…

-From this, you can progress to higher levels, such as team leader or supervisor, then to various levels of management.
+From here, you can progress to higher levels, such as team leader or supervisor, then to various levels of management.
 The length of time this takes varies, depending on the type and size of the organisation.

 In other organisations, you may start as a trainee customer service manager on a graduate training scheme.
-After your initial training, you will become a customer service manager, perhaps responsible for a small team of customer services assistants.
+After your initial training, you will become a customer service manager, perhaps responsible for a small team of customer service assistants.
 Your responsibilities are likely to increase as you gain more experience and qualifications.

 You may need to move to a larger organisation if you want to gain more responsibility or opportunities for promotion.
 It may also be necessary to relocate in order to gain promotion in organisations that have a number of branches.

 As your career develops, you can upgrade your membership of professional associations, such as the:

 You could train other staff in customer service skills, or you might train to become an assessor of staff working towards customer service qualifications.
 This may lead to assessor or developer levels of membership with the ICS.